microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Run npm scripts as tasks from the Explorer

-![Filter problems](images/tips-and-tricks/script_explorer.png)

-From the explorer you can open a script in the editor, run it as a task, and launch it with the node debugger (when the script defines a debug option like `--inspect-brk`).
+From the Explorer view you can open a script in the editor, run it as a task, and launch it with the node debugger (when the script defines a debug option like `--inspect-brk`).
 The default action on click is to open the script.
-To run a script on a single click, set `npm.scriptExplorerAction` to "run".
+To run a script on a single click, set `npm.scriptExplorerAction` to `run`.
 Use the setting `npm.exclude` to exclude scripts in `package.json` files contained in particular folders.

+![Filter problems](images/tips-and-tricks/script_explorer.png)

-With the setting `npm.enableRunFromFolder`, you can enable to run npm scripts from the File Explorer's context menu for a folder.
+With the setting `npm.enableRunFromFolder`, you can enable to run npm scripts from the Explorer view context menu for a folder.
 The setting enables the command **Run NPM Script in Folder...** when a folder is selected.
 The command shows a Quick Pick list of the npm scripts contained in this folder and you can select the script to be executed as a task.

 ## Portable mode